oVirt/ovirt-site/source/template/detailednetworklinking.html.md

       VmNetworkInterfaceDAODbFacadeImpl- update

-*   If the vm is up, updateVm should be sent to the VDSM.
+*   If the vm is up

+    * updateVm should be sent to the VDSM.

+    * if the plugged property was changed, HotPlugUnlpug should be sent to the VDSM (?)

 ##### Remove Vnic